How does planned giving work?

-Planned giving is a type of giving that can allow you to make a significant gift to Harvard Law School while also addressing some of your own financial and estate planning needs by way of tax planning.
+Planned giving allows you to make a significant contribution to Harvard Law School while also addressing some of your own financial and estate planning needs.

 - Life income gifts, such as charitable gift annuities and charitable remainder trusts, that pay you an income during your lifetime while generating a current income tax deduction.